Come Here, Go Away: The Dynamics of Fearful Attachment

 A terrified parent (who may themselves be an abuse victim) also cannot adequately soothe a distressed child.
 In either case, the attachment system does not serve its intended function.
 The child cannot escape the anxiety coming from the environment and cannot be soothed by the parent.
 To make matters worse, the parent’s behavior might actually increase the child's anxiety and impel the child to once again approach the scary parent.

-The work by Dr. Ed Tronic with young children using the "Still Face Paradigm" (click here to link to YouTube video) provides an excellent example of the effects of parental unresponsiveness and unattunement.
-When parents do not accurately reflect and validate their children's emotional experiences, the children become emotionally disregulated.
+The work by Dr. Ed Tronic with young children using the "Still Face Paradigm" provides an excellent example of the effects of parental unresponsiveness and lack of attunement.
+When parents do not accurately reflect and validate their children's emotional experiences, the children become emotionally dysregulated.
 If this pattern is maintained over an extended period of time, it could have a lifelong impact on the developing person’s neurology and ability to accurately perceive and regulate emotions or sustain healthy and mutually reciprocal relationships.

 Here are some things you can do: